youngjaeoh/Brain-Engraver/README.md

 # Brain-Engraver: NUGU AI speaker helps you to memorize vocabularies Based on Forgetting Curve

-This project is for the AI / SE class in HYU
+This project is for the AI / SE in HYU

 ## Contributors
 + Young Jae OH